The Manufacturing Workforce Of The Future

 Kumar sees a future where post-secondary education institutions are joined at the hip with corporations, allowing students to take just-in-time learning courses or apprenticeships with the companies while company employees can take university courses that align with their work.
 Northeastern University is already doing this with IBM.
-The two entities are combining IBM’s in-house education programmes with Northeastern’s academic credentials.
+The two entities are combining IBM’s in-house education programs with Northeastern’s academic credentials.
 IBM employees can take courses that lead to three different professional master’s degrees: data analytics, project management, and portfolio management.

 Overcoming Two Demands At The Same Time

 What does all this mean for the manufacturing industry?
 Simply put, manufacturers should consider two demands at once: attract skilled workers with the aspect of continuous learning and align with educational institutions whose curricula parallel manufacturing.